 Importing Content into the Platform as Training Material

-page, you can select into which training material category you want to place the content, but this step is not mandatory.
-Press Import
+Press Next at the bottom of the slideout panel.
+In the Folder tab, you can select into which folder or the Central Repository you want to place the content, but this step is not mandatory.
+Press Import to proceed.

-This import option does not allow you to enroll users into courses at this stage, since courses may have different types of audience.
-The massive import will be managed as a background job, with the import time depending on the number of courses you're importing.
-Please note that each course that you import from Skilla becomes an individual course in the platform, so if you import five Skilla courses, you will create five courses in the platform.
+The massive import will be managed as a background job, with the import time depending on the amount of content you're importing.
+Please note that each piece of content that you import from Skilla becomes an individual course in the platform, so if you import five Skilla content items, you will create five courses in the platform.

 Managing Skilla Content in Docebo